AlteredM1nd/gw2-reshade-eloras-personal-presets/docs/_index.md

 has_children: true
 ---

-High-level sections from the Home page.
+This section contains standalone pages inlined from the main README to avoid Liquid include issues on GitHub Pages safe mode.